 Bottom line: A Fed rate cut is great news for borrowers, and for savers it’s an opportunity to make sure you’re getting the best yield you can.

-The U.S. central bank voted to reduce its benchmark interest rate by 0.25%, or 25 basis points.
-This brings the federal funds rate down to a target range of 2% and 2.25%.
+The U.S. central bank voted to reduce its benchmark interest rate by another 0.25%, or 25 basis points—after the first cut in 10 years back in July.
+This brings the federal funds rate down to a target range of 1.75% and 2%.

 But what does this mean for you?
 And what should you do now?